samra-xloop/tdd-shopping-cart-java/README.md

-# tdd-shopping-cart
+# Shopping Cart Lab

-You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Louis Vuitton handbags and Rolex watches.
+You have been hired as a developer at Ali Snobba - a snobby online store where customers purchase high-end merchandise like Gooey Batton handbags and Lolex watches.

 Your job is to implement a shopping cart that stores items while customers are in the process of ordering.
 Since Ali Snobba is a small company with only one server, you don't need to store the items in Redis or a database - you can keep them in memory.